-14.2.1 Relevance and irrelevance of dividend theories
+10.2.1 Relevance and irrelevance of dividend policy

-Relevance of dividend policy supports the view that the dividend policy has profound impact on the value of a company.
+Relevance of dividend policy supports the view that dividend policy has profound impact on the value of a company.
 There are three theories under this school of thought.

 - a) Traditional view

 - b) Walter model

 - c) Gordon model